 I'm sorry for this issue isn't fixed as fast as the others, but it's hard to debug just "black screens" :-(

-#14 Updated by nerzhultheking almost 7 years ago
+#14 Updated by nerzhultheking about 7 years ago

 Confirmed, i have no graphics with fglrx.
 All is black.